jOOQ/jOOQ/jOOQ-examples/jOOQ-oracle-example/README.md

 Because this example is making use of the Oracle SQL dialect, it does not run with the jOOQ Open Source Edition, which does not support Oracle.
 In order to run this example, please get a commercial or trial distribution directly from: http://www.jooq.org/download.

-Before you run this example, you will need to create the following user:
+Before you run this example, you will need to create the following user in your Oracle database:

 ```sql
 C:\> sqlplus "/ as sysdba"